Chesney Brown: Storylines

 In 2005, he cons several residents at Easter into giving him Easter eggs.
 That August, Schmeichel is run over by a bus driven by Claire Peacock (Julia Haworth), leaving Chesney devastated, but the dog survives.
 Chesney accidentally walks in on Sally Webster (Sally Dynevor) when she is in the shower, and Les tells everyone about the incident, threatening his friendship with Sophie.
-In 2006, Chesney is saddened at the news that his mum has cancer, but refuses to go on a holiday with her when he finds out she has lied about the seriousness of her condition.
+In 2006, is saddened at the news that his mum has cancer, but refuses to go on a holiday with her when he finds out she lied about the seriousness of her condition.
 In January 2007, when Cilla returns, Chesney begins to feel unwelcome.
 In May, Les leaves Weatherfield to work as a roadie and has little subsequent contact with Chesney.
 By October 2007, Cilla also chooses to leave Weatherfield for Las Vegas because she has come into money.
 Not wanting to take Chesney with her, she gives him £1,000.
 He spends a third of his money on an Xbox 360, angering Fiz who has been left with nothing.
-In March 2008, Chesney learns that Les isn't returning, and he is taken to a foster home because Kirk cannot take care of him properly.
+In March 2008, Chesney learns that Les isn't returning, and he is taken to a foster home, because Kirk cannot take care of him properly.
 Claire later reveals that she reported them to the Social Services, in Chesney's best interests.
 Chesney is allowed to return home after Fiz agrees to move into Number 5, though with much reluctance, as Kirk, now her ex-boyfriend, is still living there.
 Later, Chesney is dismayed to see the return of Fiz's ex-boyfriend John Stape (Graeme Hawley), who had cheated on her.
 John buys Chesney a bike for his birthday which he rejects when he finds out who it has come from.
 In a fit of rage, Chesney breaks the wing mirror on John's taxi.